Quantum Algorithms for Structured Prediction: Numerical Experiments

-In \Cref{tab:result_image_tagging}, we summarize the performance of the various methods and values of tuned hyperparameters.
-The reported error is the average Hamming distance between the predicted labels and the true labels in terms of the number of bits.
-We observe that all three extensions of the baseline with an Ising model improve the baseline, with the S3VM objective function resulting in the greatest improvement.
+In \cref{tab:result_image_tagging}, we summarize the performance of the various methods and values of tuned hyperparameters.
+The baseline architecture is that of AlexNet.
+The three subsequent lines report the performance of extensions of the baseline with an Ising model trained using objective functions \eqref{eq:s3vm-obj} to \eqref{eq:jrb-obj}.
+The last row is an extension of the baseline with a single feedforward fully connected layer with sigmoid activations and the binary cross entropy objective.
+The performance of each method is measured via the average Hamming distance between the predicted labels and the true labels in terms of the number of bits.
+Therefore, the validation and test error values reported in the second and third columns are the average numbers of wrong tags (including the missing tags and the incorrect additional tags).

+We observe that all three extensions of the baseline with an Ising model improve the baseline validation errors with the S3VM objective function, resulting in the greatest improvement of $\sim0.03$ tags.
+The same observation holds for the test errors, although the improvement is smaller in this case, at $\sim0.015$ for S3VM.
+In contrast, the last row of the table shows that the extension of AlexNet with an additional trailing fully connected layer not only increases the training and test errors, but it increases the difference of these two quantities from 0.0208 to 0.042, which hints to a slightly worsened generalization.
+It remains to be practically verified whether slight improvements observed in this table would become more significant for larger image tagging tasks.

 We observe that the values of $\lambda$ in all cases are either $0$ or very small.
 However, this might be an artifact of having small numbers of parameters in our model ($\binom{38}{2}+38 = 741$), making the model immune to over-fitting.